andrewjlock/andrewjlock.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a mechanical engineer with experience in variety of areas spanning thermo-fluid systems, power generation, hypersonics, and dynamical systems.
+I'm a mechanical engineer with a wide range of experience spanning thermo-fluid systems, power generation, hypersonics, and dynamical systems.
 I frequently develop and use open-source numerical models, and have worked on experiments and measurements including hypersonic wind tunnel testing, airborne satellite re-entry observations, and small scale supercritical fluid power cycles.

 After finishing my undergraduate engineering degree in my home town of Hobart, Australia, I spent two years working on natural gas infrastructure.